 I’m not selling Around the Catholic Table.
 I’m giving it away to every person who contributes to our adoption fundraiser.

 The minimum suggested donation is $10.
-If you feel called to give $15, $25, $50, or more, you can, and we will be profoundly grateful.
+If you feel called to give more, you can, and we will be profoundly grateful.
 If you can only give $5, that’s great, too.
 We want to make it easy for everyone to help us, because every gift counts.

 To donate and get the e-cookbook immediately, using PayPal (which accepts all major credit cards), select your PDF viewer from the two options below, and click “Add to Cart.”
 When you checkout, you’ll see the suggested price is set at $0.
 This will allow you to edit that amount to reflect your preferred donation, then continue with checkout.
 A copy of the cookbook will be automatically emailed to you to download.